Mikheil Saakashvili: Ordering beating of Valery Gelashvili

 On 14 July 2005, businessman and Republican member of parliament Valery Gelashvili was beaten by unknown people.
 Gelashvili suffered skull trauma, numerous fractures of facial bones, lacerations in the nose and forehead, and fractures of the bones of the upper and lower jaw.
-The incident occurred after daily newspaper Rezonansi published interview with Gelashvili, in which he talked about a conflict between him and Saakashvili over the former's house and made comments about Saakashvili's personal life.
+The incident occurred after daily newspaper Rezonansi published an interview with Gelashvili, in which he talked about a conflict between him and Saakashvili over the former's house and made comments about Saakashvili's personal life.
 In 2004, Gelashvili was requested by authorities to hand over his apartment building to the state after the government decided to transform the nearby Road Traffic Police building into the new presidential residence.
 Gelashvili agreed but requested the construction works of the new presidential residence to be carried out by his construction firm Evra.
 Gelashvili alleged in the interview that the government had not paid the firm for construction.
 He later blamed authorities and Saakashvili for ordering his attack.
 When the new government came into power in 2012, they promised to start investigation.
-On 28 June 2018, Tbilisi City Court sentenced former President Mikheil Saakashvili to six years in prison in absentia for, among other crimes, ordering the attack on Valeri Gelashvili in 2005.
+On 28 June 2018, the Tbilisi City Court sentenced Mikheil Saakashvili to six years in prison in absentia for, among other crimes, ordering the attack on Gelashvili.
 Saakashvili was also banned from taking any state post for two years and three months.